jknape/variance-decomp/README.md

     contributions = (M %*% grad) * (Sigma %*% (M %*% grad))

-which corresponds to the formula for *f* above and in the main text.
+which corresponds to the formula for *f* above and in the paper.

 The relative contributions are computed by dividing by the total
 contribution: